Case Study 5: Restaurant Customer Seating Optimization

 order to receive that help.
 Following that instruction, sit back and watch while ProcessModel does the analysis for you.

-Your students will likely need help in setting up SimRunner.
 Use the following setup details:

 1. SimRunner uses the simulation data file created when a simulation is started.
 Therefore, before starting SimRunner you must start your simulation.
 It can either be a normal run or you may run scenarios.
 It isn’t necessary to complete a simulation however.
 Just start the simulation , then end it immediately.
 Click Tools / SimRunner.
 The simulation data file will be loaded automatically.